evennia/evennia/docs/2.x/_sources/Contribs/Contrib-Llm.md.txt

 ```

 The character has a new method `at_talked_to` which does the connection to the LLM server and responds.
 This is called by the new `talk` command.
 Note that all these calls are asynchronous, meaning a slow response will not block Evennia.

+## TODO

+There is a lot of expansion potential with this contrib.
+Some ideas:

+- Better standard prompting to make the NPC actually conversant.
+- Have the NPC remember previous conversations with the player
+- Easier support for different cloud LLM provider API structures.
+- More examples of useful prompts and suitable models for MUD use.

 ----